 Violin and Viola

 Inspired by Disney's Fantasia to play violin at age 4, violist Anna Bross hasn't been able to stop performing ever since.
 She has gone from playing in Grandma's living room to pursuing her dream in Symphony Orchestras and Chamber Groups all across America.
-She has performed in Arkansas, Colorado, Illinois, Michigan, and in Baltimore, MD, where she currently resides.
+She has performed in Arkansas, Colorado, Illinois, Michigan Washington, and in the Washington DC/Baltimore area, where she currently resides.

-Ms. Bross has formerly served as principal of the Illinois Valley Symphony, The Kishwaukee Symphony, the NIU Philharmonic and the Peabody Concert Ochestra, and currently performs as a member of the Peabody Symphony Orchestra and the Charm City Collegium.
-Anna has recently completed her Masters Degree at Peabody Conservatory.
+Ms. Bross has formerly served as principal of the Illinois Valley Symphony, The Kishwaukee Symphony, the NIU Philharmonic and the Peabody Concert Ochestra, and has also performed with the Richmond Symphony Orchestra.

 A native of Indonesia, Bagus Wiswakarma studied violin at the Hochschule fuer Musik und Theater Hamburg, Germany (Prof. Winfried Ruessmann).
 Additional pedagogical studies include the Amadeus Quartet, Brandis Quartet, Schleswig Holstein Music Festival in Europe and Asean Youth Music Workshop.